CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 4- Once the upload process is completed, you can access your virtual Desktop.
 Using the Data Gateway application, you can import a copy of your public key inside the virtual Desktop.

 5- Next, open the terminal (right click) and encrypt the files you want to export with your public key.
-Crypt4GH is already installed on each Desktop.
+Crypt4GH is already installed on each Desktop and accessible programmatically.

 The syntax of the encryption command is: